Welcome to microbe.cards

 Health association LLM-based

-Host association LLM-based
+Host association Literature-based

 Plant pathogenicity Literature-based